 What to Do

 Trekking in the highlands: Peru's Andean range has long attracted lovers of the great outdoors, and trekking is by far the most popular activity.
-There are numerous multi-day opportunities to choose from other than Machu Picchu; check out a list of the Best 10 Treks in Peru.
-For shorter hikes, here's a list of the Best Day Hikes in the Sacred Valley near Cusco, many that include visits waterfalls, caves, and hot springs
+There are numerous multiday opportunities to choose from, other than Machu Picchu; check out a list of the Best 10 Treks in Peru.
+For shorter hikes, here's a list of the Best Day Hikes in the Sacred Valley near Cusco, many of which include visits to waterfalls, caves, and hot springs

-Hiking, biking & rafting: This is a great time of year for combining any or all of these activities with many options, like this two-week option in Southern Peru.
+Hiking, biking & rafting: This is a great time of year to combine any or all of these activities with many options, like this two-week option in southern Peru.

-Day of the Pachamama: These ancient worship ceremonies begin on the evening of August 1 in honor of Mother Earth as a way to thank for the crops.
+Day of the Pachamama, Andes (August 1).
+These ancient worship ceremonies begin on the evening of August 1 in honor of Mother Earth as a way to thank her for the crops.

-Anniversary of Arequipa: On August 15th, this festival in Arequipa is celebrated with serenades, the parade of friendship and fairs, etc.
+Anniversary of Arequipa (August 15).
+This festival in Arequipa is celebrated with serenades, the parade of friendship and fairs, etc.

-Feast of Santa Rosa de Lima: Taking place every year on August 30th, major processions in Lima, Arequipa, and Junín honor the patron saint of Lima and of the Americas.
-Santa Rosa de Lima was the first native-born American saint canonized by the Catholic Church, and her legacy is celebrated throughout the world, with the grandest festivities take place in her home country of Peru.
-Celebrations and memorials take place throughout the country, the most famous being in Santa Rosa de Quives just outside of the capital city itself.
+Feast of Santa Rosa de Lima (August 30).
+Taking place every year, major processions in Lima, Arequipa, and Junín honor the patron saint of Lima and of the Americas.
+Santa Rosa de Lima was the first native-born American saint canonized by the Catholic Church, and her legacy is celebrated worldwide, with the grandest festivities taking place in her home country of Peru.
+Celebrations and memorials occur throughout the country, the most famous being in Santa Rosa de Quives just outside the capital city.

 More Helpful Information